 Practical application session with one of our professional instructors

 Click the button below to sign up for PADI eLearning - Enriched Air Diver to get started immediately.
 The web-based system covers all the enriched air diver course content and allows you to study at your own pace through an easy-to-use, interactive program.
-You'll also have access to an online version of the Enriched Air Diver Manual.

 Once you complete the eLearning component of the course, stop by or give us a call at 214-227-2494 to register for a practical application session.
 This is done at our dive center and takes about one hour, after which you will have earned the PADI Enriched Air Diver certification.
 There are no pool or open water dives required.